You’d think I might write…

 • made and froze Mom’s bran muffins

-• paid all my bills.
+• paid all my bills

 • Let my friends know what’s happening.

-IMG_1337 This helped me to settle back, rent the movies I wanted to see, read great books, and practice mindfulness, just accepting the gift of enforced time to just be.
+IMG_1337 This helped me to settle back, rent the movies I wanted to see, read great books, and practice mindfulness, simply accepting the gift of enforced time to just be.
 I followed doctor’s orders, and healed well.
 When things were difficult, I went to my “Happy Place.”
 And this time, just before my surgery, that is where I am headed for a few days, to carry that peace with me into and back from surgery.
 I downloaded movies that don’t require much attention for the first days, and new books.
 I am actually looking forward to this part of the process.
 I hope this is helpful to you.
 If you are reading this for your own surgery, best wishes, and good luck!

 sunset